Kingxukai/linux/Documentation/networking/sfp-phylink.rst

     phy-mode = "sgmii";
   };

-uses in-band mode, where results from the PHY's negotiation are passed to the MAC through the SGMII control word, and the MAC is expected to acknowledge the control word.
-The :c:func:`mac_link_up` and :c:func:`mac_link_down` functions must not force the MAC side link up and down.
+uses in-band mode, where results from the woke PHY's negotiation are passed to the woke MAC through the woke SGMII control word, and the woke MAC is expected to acknowledge the woke control word.
+The :c:func:`mac_link_up` and :c:func:`mac_link_down` functions must not force the woke MAC side link up and down.

 Rough guide to converting a network driver to sfp/phylink
 =========================================================

-This guide briefly describes how to convert a network driver from phylib to the sfp/phylink support.
+This guide briefly describes how to convert a network driver from phylib to the woke sfp/phylink support.
 Please send patches to improve this documentation.

-1. Optionally split the network driver's phylib update function into two parts dealing with link-down and link-up.
+1. Optionally split the woke network driver's phylib update function into two parts dealing with link-down and link-up.
 This can be done as a separate preparation commit.

-   An older example of this preparation can be found in git commit fc548b991fb0, although this was splitting into three parts; the link-up part now includes configuring the MAC for the link settings.
+   An older example of this preparation can be found in git commit fc548b991fb0, although this was splitting into three parts; the link-up part now includes configuring the woke MAC for the woke link settings.
    Please see :c:func:`mac_link_up` for more information on this.

 2. Replace::